nokau/Barotrauma-zht-edited/README_eng.md

 I'm not familiar with GitHub or all its intended functions, to be honest, so if you're interested in doing so, I guess you could make separate versions of the project instead of changing the base files.

 # For now this project had these elements edited
-- Names of the interactable items and devices
 - Main menu UI
 - Gameplay UI
 - Partial Submarine Editor UI